mietek/haskell-on-heroku-website/pages/documentation/index.md

 _Haskell on Heroku_ is intended to be used with a private Amazon S3 bucket, defined by the [`HALCYON_S3_BUCKET`](documentation/reference/#halcyon_s3_bucket) configuration variable.

-All packages required for compilation are downloaded from the bucket.
+All packages required for compilation are downloaded from the private bucket.
 If a required package is not found while attempting to deploy an app, compilation will fail—but deployment will succeed!
 The deployed slug will contain only _Haskell on Heroku_ itself.
 This approach, which may seem counter-intuitive, enables building the missing packages directly on Heroku, without the need to involve any external entities.

 The user will be notified whenever compilation fails due to a missing package.
 The next step is building the missing packages on a one-off PX-sized dyno:
 ```